DataDog/datadog-ci/src/commands/synthetics/README.md

 ```

 By default, `datadog-ci` runs at the root of the working directory and looks for `{,!(node_modules)/**/}*.synthetics.json` files (every file ending with `.synthetics.json`, except for those in the `node_modules` folder) to find a test configuration file.
 This can be manually configured with the [`files` parameter](#files).

+The `<TEST_PUBLIC_ID>` can be either the identifier of the test found in the URL of a test details page (for example, for `https://app.datadoghq.com/synthetics/details/abc-def-ghi`, it would be `abc-def-ghi`) or the full URL to the details page (for example, directly `https://app.datadoghq.com/synthetics/details/abc-def-ghi`).

 Example: